-- 2 cups white chocolate for melting or candy melts
+- 2 cups white chocolate melting wafers, or candy melts

 - Sprinkles for decoration

 Shape cookies into balls about 1-inch to 1 1/2-inches in diameter.
-Place on a cookie sheet lined with parchment paper and place in the freezer for 15 minutes or the refrigerator for 1 hour.
+Place on prepared cookie sheet and place in the freezer for 15 to 20 minutes.

-In medium bowl, melt white chocolate according to instructions.
-(See my tips for melting chocolate .)
+While the truffles freeze, melt white chocolate in a medium bowl according to instructions.
+(See my tips for melting chocolate.)

-Remove the cookie balls from refrigerator.
-Using a spoon or two forks, dip and roll chilled cookie balls, one at a time, in coating.
+Remove the cookie truffles from refrigerator.
+Using two forks, dip and roll chilled truffles, one at a time, in chocolate coating.
 Return to lined cookie sheet and immediately top with sprinkles.
-Repeat process for remaining cookie balls.
+Repeat process for remaining truffles.
 Store in an airtight container in the fridge for up to a week.

-*If the sugar cookie truffle dough is not firm enough, add another tablespoon of cream cheese.
+- If the sugar cookie truffle dough is not firm enough to roll into balls, add another tablespoon of cream cheese.

 © IF YOU GIVE A BLONDE A KITCHEN.
 All images & content are copyright protected.
 Please do not use my images without prior permission.
 If you want to republish this recipe, please re-write the recipe in your own words, or link back to this post for the recipe.